rdkimmel/rubythehardway/README.md

 # rubythehardway
-For storing progress on "Learning Ruby the Hard Way"
+For storing progress on "Learn Ruby the Hard Way"